cadanir/cadanir/README.md

-- 👋 Hi, I’m Cengiz ADANIR, a now 52 years old programmer, I learned coding by reading a lot of books, started 1st to code on the TI66 calculator.
+- 👋 Hi, I’m Cengiz ADANIR, I learned coding by reading a lot of books, started 1st to code on the TI66 calculator.
-- 👀 I’m interested in remote coding project under Linux, any language, any Distro, frontend, backend.
+- 👀 I search a remote-only coding project under Linux any distro, any language, frontend, backend.
-- 🌱 I’m currently learning Crypto Currencies.
-I have 1000s of projects in my head waiting funds to be realized, they are all amazing.
+- 🌱 I have 1000s of projects in my head waiting funds to be realized, they are all amazing.
+For example: Sayak - the z-space kayak.
-- 💞️ I’m looking to collaborate on a crypto currency project.
+- 💞️ I’m a very positive person, however you should not abuse my kindness.
 - 📫 To reach me, simply write to: cadanir2000@yahoo.fr (I am located in Ankara, Türkiye)

 <!---